datacommonsorg/docsite/custom_dc/custom_data.md

 ```

 The _ENTITY_ is an existing property in the Data Commons knowledge graph that is used to describe an entity, most commonly a place.
 The best way to think of the entity type is as a key that could be used to join to other data sets.
 The column heading can be expressed as any existing place-related property; see [Place types](../place_types.html) for a full list.
 It may also be any of the special DCID prefixes listed in (Special place names)[#special-names].
+The _ENTITY_ is an existing property in the Data Commons knowledge graph that is used to describe an entity, most commonly a place.
+The best way to think of the entity type is as a key that could be used to join to other data sets.
+The column heading can be expressed as any existing place-related property; see [Place types](../place_types.html) for a full list.
+It may also be any of the special DCID prefixes listed in [Special place names](#special-names).
 The _DATE_ is the date of the observation and should be in the format _YYYY_, _YYYY_-_MM_, or _YYYY_-_MM_-_DD_.
 The heading can be anything, although as a best practice, we recommend using a corresponding identifier, such as `year`, `month` or `date`.

 The _VARIABLE_ should contain a metric [observation](../glossary.html#observation) at a particular time.
 We recommend that you try to reuse existing statistical variables where feasible; use the main Data Commons [Statistical Variable Explorer](https://datacommons.org/tools/statvar) to find them.
 If there is no existing statistical variable you can use, name the heading with an illustrative name and the importer will create a new variable for you.